Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 Version 7.x made some slight UI changes, notably it integrated parts of the [Aero Theme][5] created by [Stan Angeloff][6].
-It also introduced the ability for IDE users to sync their preferences to the clowd, such that their preferences would remain the same between multiple Komodo installs.
+It also introduced the ability for IDE users to sync their preferences to the cloud, such that their preferences would remain the same between multiple Komodo installs.

 Other notable changes included: